 Traditional Tulip tables always feature a stone tabletop with a metal base - both two separate entities.
 But the White Lacquer MDF Tulip Side Table is made completely of MDF.
 This means that there are no seams or parts - just a single, sculptural table piece that is the height of trendy chic.
 Its smooth finish along with a sturdy build make this tulip table an excellent choice for any interior design centerpiece - even more so in a group arrangement.
-It flawlessly blends in with eclectic, futuristic and minimalistic design elements of any room.
-The understated beauty of the White Lacquer MDF Tulip Side Table gives it a graceful beauty that will appeal to everyone alike.Material & Feature:
+It flawlessly blends in with the eclectic, futuristic, and minimalistic design elements of any room.
+The understated beauty of the White Lacquer MDF Tulip Side Table gives it a graceful beauty that will appeal to everyone alike.Materials & Features:

 - Beautiful white MDF

 - Endless options in which to style the table